stevebiczyk/Battleship/README.md

 * Adding decorative features such as ASCII art and colorful text
 * Allowing the player to change the level of difficulty by changing the size of the board, number of ships, etc
 * Creating additional levels of the game with score tracking and leader board
+* The game could include a feature for saving and loading games, allowing players to pick up where they left off at a later time.

 # Design

+The requirement was to create and deploy a terminal based battleship game in Python programming language.

+## Design criteria

+* The game should be easy to understand and play for users, with clear instructions provided at the start of the game.
+* The game should be visually appealing and easy to navigate, using ASCII art or other similar techniques to display the game board and other relevant information.
+* The game should be well-tested and free of bugs or other issues that could negatively impact the player's experience.
+* The game should be written in a way that is easy to understand and maintain, with clear and well-documented code.

 # Testing